CySAJohnseun/T-Pot-Honeypot-and-Attack-Map/README.md

 - **Automated Scans:** Many attacks are carried out by automated scripts and bots that systematically scan the internet for open ports.
 They often try a range of common ports, including 8080, regardless of the specific service running on them.

 **Important Note:** While attackers frequently target port 8080, the reasons outlined above mean that _any_ web-facing service on _any_ port can be a target.
 Simply using a non-standard port does not make it magically more secure.

----
-**Attacker Origins**
+## Attacker Origins

 - **Where are attacks originating from (geographically)?** Can you identify specific countries or regions with higher concentrations of attacks?

 - **Are there any repeat offenders (IP addresses)?** Can you identify individual IP addresses that are repeatedly attacking, indicating a persistent threat actor?

----

-**Attack Sophistication**

-- **Are the attacks mostly automated scripts or more targeted attempts?** Are you seeing simple, unsophisticated attacks, or evidence of attackers using complex tools and techniques?
-- **Are there attempts to disguise the attacker's activity?** Are they using anonymization tools or proxies?

----

-**Vulnerabilities**
+## Vulnerabilities

 - **Which services or ports are being targeted most frequently?** This will highlight potential weak areas in your network.
 -Port 6000 & 8080

-- **Are any attacks successful?** If so, it reveals an immediate need to address and patch those vulnerabilities.
+- **Are any attacks successful?** If so, it reveals an immediate need to address and patch those vulnerabilities

----

-**Typical Dashboard Features**

-A good honeypot dashboard should help you visualize this information.
-Common features include:

-- **Maps:** Showing geographic origin of attacks
-- **Attack timelines:** Illustrating the frequency and intensity of attacks over time
-- **Top attacked services/ports:** Listing the most frequent attack targets
-- **Alerts:** Highlighting critical events or especially sophisticated attacks
-- **Detailed logs:** Providing raw data for deeper analysis

-**Important Considerations**

-- **Interaction vs. Production Honeypots:** Is your honeypot designed primarily for research and observation, or is it supposed to simulate a real production system?
-The questions you ask will depend on the type of honeypot.
-- **Dashboard Customization:** Can you filter and customize the views on your dashboard to focus on the most relevant data?